gayeongpark/gayeongpark.github.io/_posts/2024-04-29-General-Concept.md

 console.log(result); // 15
 ```

-The function type is `number` and its argument type is `number`.
+The function named `add` type is `number` and its argument types are `number`.
 These types should not be changed throughout this function execution.

 #### Dynamic typing